rv2442/Employee_database_app_py/README.md

 # [GUI] Employee Database App Using Python

-### This is a basic GUI Employee Database Application using Python and SQLite having basic functionalities:
+### This is a GUI Employee Database Application using Python and SQLite having basic functionalities:
 >1. create
 >2. modify
 >3. delete individuals